How To Get To Rinca Island

 Unfortunately, this was the most difficult part of our trip to Rinca Island.

-We took a taxi to the pier and talked to several different companies about touring Padar and Rinca Island.
-We were very unsatisfied with the answers we received and the shakedowns from local tour companies.
+We took a taxi to the pier and talked to several different ticket offices about touring Padar and Rinca Island, both part of Komodo National Park… We were very unsatisfied with the answers we received and the shakedowns from local tour companies.
 There was a lot of deceit and manipulation happening at these small tour company offices so we walked away feeling defeated.

 Rinca Island or Komodo Island?

-Little did we know, you are much more likely to see Komodo dragons on Rinca Island as opposed to Komodo Island.
-When we heard this, we opted to skip Komodo Island because the boat ride is twice as long as it is Rinca Island.
+Little did we know, you’ll actually have the best opportunity to see Komodo dragons on Rinca Island (also part of Komodo National Park), as opposed to Komodo Island.
+When we heard this, we opted to skip the crowded Komodo Island because the boat ride is twice as long as it is to Rinca Island.

 We were able to visit Rinca Island by leaving Labuan Bajo at approximately 10am.
 In order to visit Komodo Island, you must leave much earlier due to extreme weather conditions at sea.